rakhaaa/rakhaaa/README.md

 - 👋 Hi, I’m @rakhaaa
 - 👀 I’m interested in web programming
-- 🌱 I’m currently learning fullstack javascript
+- 🌱 I’m currently learning laravel

 <!---
 rakhaaa/rakhaaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.